Everything You Need to Know About the Barbell Hip Thrust

 On the second day, work on hypertrophy and reinforcing technique at a higher rep range and with a lighter load.
 Think multiple sets of 8-15 reps.

 A simple way to progress on the lift is by adding 5-10 lbs every week.
-Once you cannot add more weight without compromising your form, scale down on the number of reps and work on accumulating more volume instead.
+Once you cannot add more weight without compromising your form, scale down on the number of reps per set and work on accumulating overall volume instead.

-For example, if you plateau at 3x8, you could then switch to 5x5 without having to decrease the load.
+For example, if you plateau at 3x8, you could then switch to 5x5 while also slightly increasing the load.

 From there, I’d suggest working up to sets of 8 and then switching the rep scheme again.